Update – 04/23/11 to my Original Post from August 02, 2010 (be sure to check out the great comments from the Empire Avenue team)!

 Where Empire Avenue beats other “social influence” sites, like Klout, is the fact that eAve focuses on measuring your activity not your “influence”.
 The site has also done a really nice job promoting internal communities on every topic from social media to stock trading tips.

-Recently, the site has started to attract the attention of social media celebs such as Pete Cashmore, Brian Solis, Robert Scoble, Jeremiah Owyang, and Scott Monty.
+Recently, the site has started to attract the attention of social media celebs such as Pete Cashmore, Brian Solis, Jeremiah Owyang, and Scott Monty.
 If you haven’t already checked out the site, and you love a good online game, give it a try.

 And a quick Kudos to the team at eAve for building a site that goes beyond just a social media timesink to a useful tool for collaboration and measuring your social media activity.
 I’d still like to see ways to spend those eaves on real discounts…but maybe that’s a future enhancement.